-• 90% of their income if unable to work due to an occupational accident or professional disease, or
+• 90% of their income if unable to work due to a work-

-• 80% of their monthly income when it comes to a general disease
+- related accident or professional disease, or - 80% of their monthly income when it comes to a general disease

 Maternity - Mothers receive 90% of their income for one year, allowing them to raise their children until age 2.
-The benefit amount for the second year is BGN 380.
+The benefit amount for the second year is BGN 650 from October 2021 and it is planned to reach BGN 710 in April 2022 which will also will be the minimum monthly salary for the country.

-Long-term disability - A life-long disability pension applies subject to certain conditions, but its amount is comparatively low, and minimum thresholds are legally regulated.
+Long-term disability - A life-long disability pension applies subject to certain conditions (permanent disability of 50% or more), but its amount is comparatively low, and minimum thresholds are legally regulated.